pingidentity/pingidentity-devops-getting-started/docs/release-notes/relnotes-2103.md

 - **Layer simplification**

-      We've consolidated layers in our images where possible, greatly reducing image sizes.
+      We've consolidated layers in our images where possible.

 ### Enhancements